undergrad-partner-school

 If you were wondering how much the tuition cost for Landmark College is, here are some recent data that will come in handy.

-As a full-time domestic student, you were required to pay tuition of $66,540 in 2025.
+Tuition fees per academic year for full-time domestic students were $66,540 in 2025.
 Landmark College is a private institution, so tuition is the same for all the accepted students.

 Books and Supplies